 “Uh…sure…” I said, seriously still not getting the fact that he liked me.

 Then, he leaned over and kissed me.
-We kissed for a long time and then he asked me for my phone number.
+We kissed for a few minutes and then he asked me for my phone number.

 I think my drive home that night was the turning point in my newly separated life.
 In a few short hours, I’d gone from thinking my romantic opportunities were over to realizing that a new part of my life was just beginning.

-I didn’t care if the guy even called.
-Although, let’s be honest, I looked at my cell phone every three seconds the next day.
-He did call and we ended up dating for a few months.
-But, had he decided never to call me again, the mold had already been broken.
-I was a newly separated divorced girl who had gone from hopeless, insecure and timid, to confident, poised and ready to face the world as an older version of my best self.
+Because of the first guy I dated, I was really scared this guy wouldn’t call.
+But he did.
+We ended up dating for a few months.
+I was a newly separated divorced woman who had gone from hopeless, insecure and timid to confident, poised and ready to face the world as an older version of my best self.